mykelalvis/FT/Traveller/WORKING/Mongoose/Traders and Gunboats.md

 ## MODULAR CLIPPER

-A favourite amongst organizations in need of a multi-purpose vessel, the modular clipper comes with a central section that can be changed depending on the requirements of any mission.
+A favorite amongst organizations in need of a multi-purpose vessel, the modular clipper comes with a central section that can be changed depending on the requirements of any mission.
 Keeping a few specialist mechanics on the crew means the clipper can be ready for a common trade run or a delivery into hostile territory after just a few hours of work in a dock or starport.
 Typical modules range from 25 to 200 tons in size, but there is virtually no limit on what can carried within the modular space.
 On at least one occasion, an enterprising